 Program Timeline

-Preclinical phase remains the same.
-Students learn about the CBG program during interest sessions, and those who have chosen a specialty and want to stay at VCU or a VCU-affiliated program for residency training are encouraged to apply.
+The preclinical phase remains unchanged.
+Students learn about the CBG program during interest sessions, and those committed to a specialty and staying at VCU or an affiliated residency are paired with mentors for early specialty-specific experiences.

 Students apply and are pre-enrolled in the CBG program during the first semester, then are placed with a practice of clinical medicine preceptor in their chosen specialty.
 Full enrollment into the program follows successfully passing USMLE Step 1.